samjulien/blog/_posts/2019-07-26-how-identity-and-access-management-tools-help-insurance-teams.markdown

 For example, let's say you have the requirement to pick a video file from a storage location to do some processing (like creating a transcript) and to store the result in a third-party storage location.
 When you are looking at processing 5 video messages per day, the solution is pretty simple, but imagine if you are YouTube or Wistia and need to process 100,000+ videos per day.
 Then, this single piece of functionality will require significant architecture and infrastructure investment.

 If you do not plan correctly and decide to build scalable components yourself, your valuable software engineering time will be spent on creating basic versions of those functionalities.
-The cloud Platform-as-a-Service (PaaS) market has evolved significantly in the past 5-8 years and, today, there is a specialized offering for each piece of the puzzle.
+The cloud Platform as a Service (PaaS) market has evolved significantly in the past 5-8 years and, today, there is a specialized offering for each piece of the puzzle.
 It might be a smart move to pick the required Lego blocks and assemble it together rather than building everything yourself.

 ## Core Services for Cloud Scaling

 For Document360, there are five core pieces of the product that required cloud-scale thinking:

-1. Identity Management (user authentication);
+1. the Identity Management (user authentication) system;
 2. an user-facing web application;
-3. technical writers facing web application;
+3. technical-writers-facing web application;
 4. a search engine;
 5. and data storage.